 Having spent months “robbing Peter to pay Paul,” the company was at its end.
 On Jan.
 19, 2023, Genesis Global Capital and two of DCG’s other subsidiaries, Genesis Global Holdco LLC and Genesis Asia Pacific, filed for Chapter 11 bankruptcy protection.

 Just days prior, DCG also suspended dividend payments, signifying stress in the parent company.
-Just a few weeks later, DCG also disclosed losses of more than $1 billion in 2022, owing primarily to the contagion from the failure of crypto hedge fund Three Arrows Capital (3AC).
+A few weeks later, DCG disclosed that it had suffered losses exceeding $1 billion in 2022.
+These losses were primarily due to the contagion triggered by the collapse of Three Arrows Capital.

 However, on the back of its subsidiaries throwing in the towel, the pain for DCG was not over yet.
 2023 would prove to be the most tumultuous year yet for the parent company.